binford2k/showoff/README.txt

  * show audience questions / comments (twitter or direct)
  * let audience members go back / catch up as you talk
  * let audience members vote on sections (?)

-You can also call up a menu of sections/slides at any time to jump around.
+ * call up a menu of sections/slides at any time to jump around.

 Some of the nice things are that you can easily version control it, you can easily move sections between presentations, and you can rearrange or